dennis-kao/MendelianRNA-seq-DB/README.md

 	-flank is a parameter which specifies a flanking region for transcript_model annotation.
 If flank was set to 1, a gencode junction was 1:100-300 and a junction in a sample was 1:99-301, the sample junction would be considered BOTH annotated.
 This is because both the start and stop positions fall within a +/- 1 range of that of a transcript_model's junction.

-5. At this point your database (SpliceJunction.db) has been populated with junction information from your samples.
-Now you can use FilterSpliceJunction.py to output junction information.
+5. Now you can use FilterSpliceJunction.py to output junction information.

 	To print out splice sites only seen in a "disease" sample and not in any GTEx sample use:

 	```python3 FilterSpliceJunctions.py --sample [SAMPLE_NAME] [MIN_READ_COUNT]	[MIN_NORM_READ_COUNT]```

 	I typically use the following values: